 The city has several cheap but soulless hotel compounds.
 Previously, the aid workers and NGO staff kept them full and the prices high, but they’ve all left and the pricing is now more competitive.
-Expect to pay between 100’000 & 150’000 for a basic twin room with attached bathroom.
+Expect to pay between 100,000 & 150,000 for a basic twin room with an attached bathroom.

-Another option are the beaches Lhok Nga & Lampuuk, around fifteen kilometres from town, where days can become weeks along the stunning beachfront in simple accommodations.
+Another option is the beaches Lhok Nga & Lampuuk, around fifteen kilometres from town, where days can become weeks along the stunning beachfront in simple accommodations.

-The tsunami museum is the main attraction, a large modern building which must have cost a fortune to build, housing photographic and video accounts.
+The Tsunami Museum is the main attraction, a large modern building that must have cost a fortune to build, housing photographic and video accounts.
 The higher floors have interactive, educational installations which are sadly falling into disrepair and looking pretty sorry for themselves.
 There seems to be no interest by the staff to maintain or rectify this, but it’s still worth a visit.
 Free entry, but closed at lunchtime.

 ‘Boat still on the roof’ is probably one of the more famous images of the tsunami, which washed several boats into the town itself.
 This boat settled on top of a house, and the single fisherman not only survived but rescued several people also.
 NGO money has turned this little boat into a safe and secured site which is a bit of a tourist attraction.
 There are other boats still stuck inland ten years later which tuk-tuk drivers will happily offer to take you to.

-The mosque, in the centre of town is a beautiful, large building which miraculously survived with little to no damage from the tsunami.
+The city mosque, in the centre of town, is a beautiful, large building which miraculously survived with little to no damage from the tsunami.

-For the surfers, there’s plenty of waves, fifteen kilometres from town at the beach and boards are available for rent.
+For the surfers, there are plenty of waves, fifteen kilometres from town at the beach and boards are available for rent.

-There’s a lively streetfood scene all around some of the hotel complexes and local specialties are the sate (western spelling is satay) and mie aceh, a localised variation of mie goreng.
+There’s a lively street-food scene all around some of the hotel complexes and local specialities are the sate (western spelling is satay) and mie aceh, a localised variation of mie goreng.